 For the first five years of his practice, Mr. Swaim concentrated his practice in the area of deportation and immigration litigation.
-Since 1991 he has supervised every deportation case handled by the Firm and remains the responsible attorney for all deportation/removal cases and all cases involving litigation including administrative appeals, actions in Federal Courts, case negotiations with ICE and USCIS, and applications for relief such as asylum, adjustment of status, cancellation of removal, and other complex litigation issues.
-He works with some selected criminal defense attorneys throughout Texas on issues involving crimes committed by non-citizens which include consultations throughout the criminal process for immigration consequences, representation in Immigration Court for individuals with past criminal charges or convictions, and habeas corpus relief in State and Federal Court for past criminal conduct.
-He has either personally represented or supervised cases for over 3000 individuals in removal/deportation proceedings, asylum, adjustment of status, cancellation of removal and other applications for relief from deportation.
+Since 1991 he has supervised every deportation case handled by the Firm and remains the responsible attorney for all deportation/removal cases and all cases involving litigation, including administrative appeals, actions in Federal Courts, case negotiations with ICE and USCIS, and applications for relief such as asylum, adjustment of status, cancellation of removal, and other complex litigation issues.
+He works with select criminal defense attorneys throughout Texas on issues involving crimes committed by non-citizens, which include consultations throughout the criminal process for immigration consequences, representation in Immigration Court for individuals with past criminal charges or convictions, and habeas corpus relief in State and Federal Court for past criminal conduct.
+He has either personally represented or supervised cases for over 3,000 individuals in removal/deportation proceedings, asylum, adjustment of status, cancellation of removal and other applications for relief from deportation.

-He has also successfully represented over 5,000 individuals in family immigration cases and naturalization/US citizenship matters.
+Mr. Swaim has also successfully represented over 5,000 individuals in family immigration cases and naturalization/US citizenship matters.
 These cases include marriage (permanent residence, K-3 non-immigrants, and K-1 fiancés), parents of citizens, children (as derivatives, immediate relatives, adoptions, and stepchildren), as well as removal of conditions cases involving joint petitioners and marriages which have terminated.
-Included in these cases are appeals of denied marriage petitions, successfully overturning findings of marriage fraud by USCIS and Immigration Courts, as well separated and abused spouses.
+Included in these cases are appeals of denied marriage petitions, successfully overturning findings of marriage fraud by USCIS and Immigration Courts, as well as separated and abused spouses.
 For naturalization/citizenship cases Mr. Swaim has successfully represented thousands of new US citizens through the entire naturalization process including many complex cases involving criminal backgrounds, false document claims, and underlying problems with the original grant of permanent residence.